wp-plugins/mycurator/README.txt

 3. Saved page meta box with images in WordPress post editor.

 == Changelog ==

+= 1.3.1 =
+* Add support for twitter account following (such as @tgtinfo) in Twitter Search
+* Support finding article link in twitter stream not embedded as html
+* Ability to reset logs and re-read articles after changing Topics or formatting
+* New option to change the initial look back period for articles up to 90 days
+* Fix to validate numeric Admin options between 1 and 90 days
+* Move Source Quick Add and News or Twitter menu items to MyCurator menu from Links menu
+* Option to display full text readable page on single post page even with Original Article link
+* Remove format problems information from Training Posts trash page

 = 1.3.0 =
 * Upgrade to Ajax technology on training page for much faster processing